DRossyCPNV/ProjetGroupe-JeuDePlateau/README.md

 ## How to run
-- Go to the [Releases](../../releases) page to download a zip Or
+- Go to the [Releases](../../releases) page to download a zip
-- Clone the repository directly with Git.
+- or clone the repository with Git.

-The simply launch Modulopoly.html in your favorite browser.
+Then simply launch Modulopoly.html in your favorite browser.

-Due to its educational purpose and local use, this project is currently available in French only.
+Currently available in French only.

 If you enjoyed this project, feel free to give it a star - it's always appreciated.